gracevivi523/automation-deploy/README.md

 	$ $HOME/automation-deploy

 	5).Run the following shell script to install pre packages to your workstation, (homebrew, awscli, rbenv, ruby-build, ruby, knife-ec2, chef), this may take a while, depends on your cpu.
 	$ cd $HOME/automation-deploy/scripts/
 	$ sh install_pre_packages.sh

+	Notes: Please input N when you run into this prompt below if you already have ruby-2.2.6 installed within rbenv
+	$ rbenv: /Users/grace/.rbenv/versions/2.2.6 already exists
+	$ continue with installation? (y/N) N

 ### 2. Set aws access keys and prepare directory
 	1).Export aws access keys to your current session, replace "xxxx" with your generated IAM access keys above.